JurgenHasmeta22/movielandia/docs/instructions.md

     - Avoid for data fetching or state management.
 - Organize files for exported components, helpers, static content, and types.
 - Use server actions for data fetching and state management in components
-- Follow Next.js docs for Data Fetching, Rendering, and Routing.
+- **Follow Next.js docs for Data Fetching, Rendering, and Routing.**

 #### UI Styling Practices

-- Follow Material UI and Next.js version guidelines strictly.
-- Use Material UI with Emotion and `sx` props for consistent styling aligned with the project theme.
+- **Use Material UI with Emotion and `sx` props for consistent styling aligned with the project theme.**

 #### Coding Patterns and Practices